opnsense/docs/source/manual/ips.rst

     IDS mode is available on almost all (virtual) network types.
-    When your network card is not (fully) supported, you can set the tunable :code:`dev.netmap.admode` to the value :code:`2` in which case emlated mode will be enforced (Configurable in :menuselection:`System --> Settings --> Tunables`).
+    When your network card is not (fully) supported, you can set the tunable :code:`dev.netmap.admode` to the value :code:`2` in which case emulated mode will be enforced (Configurable in :menuselection:`System --> Settings --> Tunables`).
 A list of natively
     `supported physical adapters`_ is available in the FreeBSD man page.

 .. _RFC 1918: https://tools.ietf.org/html/rfc1918